gheesung/NTU-CZ4041-Machine-Learning/readme.md

 ## Prerequisite

-### The following program and libraries must be installed for this to code to work
+### The following program and libraries must be installed for the code to work
 1. Python 3.7 and above
 2. numpy
 3. pandas